 Rincon Parkway is located between Faria Beach Park and Hobson Beach Park on Highway 1 off the Ventura Freeway at 5275 Pacific Coast Highway, Ventura.
 127 parallel parking spaces are available for RV use only; no camping.
 All RV's must be fully self-contained units as there are no hookups, utilities, etc. Minimal beach, mostly rocks.
 Next to a train track.
 But nonetheless fun to stop by from time to time.

 Faria Beach Park is located south of Hobson Beach Park is another popular RV/camping spot at 4350 W. Pacific Coast Highway, Ventura.
 Also managed by the County of Ventura with spots available first come, first served.
 There are restrooms.
-No dogs on beach but allowed in camping area.
+No dogs on beach but they are allowed in camping areas.
 CLICK HERE for more info or call 805.654.3951.

 Solimar Beach is a strip of beach between Faria and Emma Wood known for surfing, swimming and fishing.
 Park along Old Highway 1.
 No facilities.
 There are about 60 homes along this beach.

-The Downtown Ventura Promenade beachfront area stretch from Surfers' Point and Promenade Park at Figueroa Street and Shoreline Drive on the north down the Promenade bike/walk path to the Ventura Pier.
+The Downtown Ventura Promenade beachfront area stretches from Surfers' Point and Promenade Park at Figueroa Street and Shoreline Drive on the north, down the Promenade bike/walk path to the Ventura Pier.
 This is a popular area with lots of surfers, a cool kids' playground area just north of the pier and plenty of beach with lots of interesting looking rocks.
 There are several restrooms in the area.
-Great place to go bike riding with the family as you can keep riding north and south quite far.
+Great place to go bike riding with the family.
 Plenty of parking in the area on the north end.
 On the south side by the pier you may need to pay for parking at the Crowne Plaza on Harbor Blvd east of California Street or at San Buenaventura State Beach further east.
 CLICK HERE for a pdf map of the area.

 San Buenaventura State Beach stretches from the Ventura Pier down south past the homes of the Ventura Keys to Marina Park.
 This beach features swimming, surfing and picnicking.
-There are two miles of sandy beach, sand dunes, picnic sites, a parking lot, and a snack bar.
+There are two miles of sandy beach, sand dunes, picnic sites, a parking lot and the Jolly Oyster.
 Bike trails connect to other nearby beaches.
-The 1,700-foot pier has a snack bar, Eric Ericcson's restaurant and bait shop.
-Wheel Fun Rentals is right near the pier.
+The 1,700-foot pier has a snack bar, Eric Ericsson's restaurant and bait shop.
+Wheel Fun Rentals is right near the pier if you need a bike.
 Visit www.parks.ca.gov/?page_id=600 or call 805.585.1850.

 Harbor Cove Beach is located at the west end of Spinnaker Drive near Ventura Harbor Village and across from the Channel Islands National Park Visitor Center.
-It is a "still water" beach protected by jetties that as a result is considered one of the safest family friendly beaches in the area (and also referred to as "Mother's Beach").
+It is a "still water" beach protected by jetties that is considered one of the safest family friendly beaches in the area (and also referred to as "Mother's Beach").
 Restrooms and showers are available and across the street, next to the Visitor Center, is the Harbor Cove Cafe.
 Free parking!
-Visit www.venturaharborvillage.com/ventura-harbor-village-beaches.htm or call 805.642.8538.
+Visit www.venturaharborvillage.com/play or call 805.642.8538.

-Surfer's Knoll Beach is located in Ventura adjacent from Ventura Harbor Village and as it name implies, is geared towards surfers, as well as others looking to relax and explore.
-Riptides are common here so this beach so be careful if you're a novice swimmer.
-There are restroom and showers but no lifeguards on hand.
+Surfer's Knoll Beach is located in Ventura adjacent from Ventura Harbor Village and as its name implies, is geared towards surfers, as well as others looking to relax and explore.
+Riptides are common here so be careful if you're a novice swimmer.
+There are restrooms and showers but no lifeguards on hand.
 Free parking!
-Visit www.venturaharborvillage.com/ventura-harbor-village-beaches.htm or call 805.642.8538.
+Visit www.venturaharborvillage.com/play or call 805.642.8538.

 And there you have it!
 Let's take a break for now but as mentioned above, beaches stretching further down the coast through Oxnard, Channel Islands Harbor, Point Mugu and Malibu are covered in this separate post!